jsdelivrbot/cla-kubernetes-plugin/README.md

 Kubernetes plugin will allow you to create new pods remotely from a Clarive instance.

+## What is Kubernetes

+Kubernetes is an open-source system for automating deployment, scaling and management of containerized applications.
+It groups containers that make up an application into logical units for easy management and discovery.

 ## Requirements

 This plugin requires Kubernetes to be installed in the destination server to work properly.